 \section{Interdependency Evaluation}

-Several factors are a contributing factor upon how hydropower plants located in different watersheds respond.
+Several factors contribute to how hydropower plants located in different watersheds respond.
 Internal response is affected by the operation of the storage reservoirs upstream by controlling the volume of water stored or released.
-There are several external factors like minimum water limits, fish habitats, recreation etc. that restrict its operation.
-The water management authorities responsible for maintaining water regulation, these are a mix of complex rules, policies and agreements that are regulated by Federal laws.
-There are three major watersheds in continental USA- the Columbia river, the Colorado river and the Tennessee river.
+There are several external factors like minimum water limits, fish habitats, recreation, etc. that restrict its operation.
+There is a mix of complex rules, policies, and agreements from the water management authorities responsible for maintaining water regulations that are regulated by Federal laws.
+There are three major watersheds in the continental United States: the Columbia River, the Colorado River, and the Tennessee River.

-Columbia river basin has its largest foothold in the Pacific Northwest Region having 250 reservoirs and 150 hydroelectric projects \cite{columbia}.
-Streamflow in the Columbia river watershed does not follow the electricity demand, where the peak is mostly observed during the winter months however the flow peaks in spring and early summer when the snow pack melts.
-Although recent changes in climate conditions have made some of those patterns erratic.
-The high rate of correlation between their power generation can be utilized to understand the operating range for patterns in the plants located in the Columbia basin.
-The variation is not limited by flow but is a function of season and head as well.
+The Columbia River Basin has its largest foothold in the Pacific Northwest Region having 250 reservoirs and 150 hydroelectric projects \cite{columbia}.
+Streamflow in the Columbia River watershed does not follow the electricity demand, where the peak is mostly observed during the winter months; however, the flows peak in spring and early summer when the snow pack melts, although recent changes in climate conditions have made some of those patterns erratic.
+The high rate of correlation between power generation can be used to understand the operating range for patterns in the plants located in the Columbia River Basin.
+The variation is not limited by flow but is also a function of season and head.